puavo-org/tpm2_library/README.md

 * New commits should include a `Signed-off-by` trailer.
 * Versioning: [Semantic Versioning](https://semver.org/).

+### Build System

+The project provides a `Makefile` with `make test` target.
+The unit test is by design compiling with GNU make and rustc, and it outputs kselftest compatible exit codes.
+This ensures that is code that can be imported to Linux kernel.

 ## Licensing

 The `tpm2-protocol` library is licensed under the permissive `MIT OR Apache-2.0` license to allow for wide adoption.
 The `tpm2-cli` binary and associated tooling are licensed under the copyleft `GPL-3.0-or-later` license.